joealewine/blockchain-rhos/howto/console-ocp-manage.md

 ### Viewing your console logs
 {: #console-icp-manage-console-logs}

 You can easily access the console logs if you need to debug problems that you encounter when you use the console or operate your nodes.
-You can also set the logging level to increase or decrease the amount of logs that the console collects.
+You can also set the logging level to increase or decrease the number of logs that the console collects.
 The console logs are collected separately from the [node logs](#console-icp-manage-node-logs), which are collected by {{site.data.keyword.cloud_notm}} Private.

 Navigate to the **Settings** tab in the console browser to change the logging settings.
 The console logs are collected from two separate sources:

   * **Client logging:** These logs are collected when commands are sent from your browser to the console.
   * **Server logging:** These logs are collected when the console sends commands to your nodes and from the console deployment.
 These logs include the Hyperledger Fabric logging output.

-Set the amount of collected logs by using the drop-down list under each log type.
+Set the number of collected logs by using the drop-down list under each log type.
 For example, **Error** and **Warning** collect the least amount of logs, while **Debug** and **All** collect the most.

 You can view only the console logs if you are logged in as a console administrator.
 To view the logs from the **Settings** tab, replace the word `settings` in the browser URL with `api/v1/logs`.
 For example, if your console url is `localhost:3001/settings`, you can view your logs by navigating to `localhost:3001/api/v1/logs`.
 Client and server logs are collected in separate files.
 The most recent logs are at the top of the page.